CRA Mileage Rate 2022

-Taking into consideration the CRA mileage rate for 2022 which is $0.61 per km for this example.
-Now imagine that in 2022, one of your employees drove 500 km.
+The CRA mileage rate for 2022 is $0.61.
+Now imagine that in 2022, one of your employees drives 500 km.

 The CRA tries to find a rate that is reasonable for the expenses one may incur when driving for business purposes.